Spotlight on Carol Harvey, Netball Scotland

 I would say my career highlight so far has been obtaining this job.
 I love netball, and particularly Netball Scotland.
 I love the business, I love the people, it just feels like home to me.
 Now that the business and the sport is growing, my highlight has been this job becoming available, and it is the one I have always wanted.
 It’s truly a dream job for me.

-With it being International Women’s Day, we’d love to hear how you think netball can support women and girls, and what Netball Scotland are doing to help.
+We’d love to hear how you think netball can support women and girls, and what Netball Scotland are doing to help.

 One of our unique selling points here at Netball Scotland, and with netball in general, is that it’s generally a sport targeted towards women and girls, something that isn’t as common in other sports.
 We are passionate about creating a safe, supportive, and welcoming environment for women and girls to come along to, free from all judgement.
 The sport doesn’t have the typical demographic and socio-economic barriers to entry that can sometimes be found in other sports, something we are very proud of.